Skip to content

 Over 8,100 stores closed in 2025, up 12% from the prior year.
 The standard explanation is e-commerce.
 That is true but shallow.

-Traditional retail charged a premium for three things: you could not easily compare prices, the nearest store was the only option, and shelf space controlled what you could buy.
+Traditional retail charged a premium for three things: prices were hard to compare, the nearest store was the only option, and shelf space controlled what was for sale.
 The internet removed all three in a generation.
 The 8,100 closures represent businesses that could not survive without those advantages.
 Not because they were poorly managed.
 Because their model required conditions that no longer exist.

-Here is what surprised us most when we compiled the data: the cause is the same everywhere.
+Here is what we found when we compiled the data: the cause is the same everywhere.

 Every institution on this list extracted more from its participants than it created for them.
 Government extracted taxes and delivered debt.
 Media extracted attention and delivered anxiety.
 Healthcare extracted premiums and delivered outcomes worse than peer nations.
 Education extracted tuition and delivered credentials of declining value.
 Retail extracted margin through information the customer did not have.